 Soon after that funeral, my husband and I decided to get grave plots in the same graveyard.
 The cemetery had a “buy one, get one free, plus a free hotel stay at Wisconsin Dells” deal going on.
 I am not kidding!
 We were newlyweds at the time, however, and didn't have the foresight to buy grave plots for our children.
 I think I just believed, at the time, that if we had kids, they would live longer than us and could make their own decisions about where their remains would rest.
 In reality, I ended up having four children die (miscarriages) by my early 40s.

-I went through another miscarriage that same year.
+I went through another miscarriage that same year, a few months after I had turned 31.
 It was at the eleventh week again, but this time I delivered naturally in my home.
 This time my grieving was different, I had peace and hope even though I had no earthly support.
 I knew that Jesus loved me and that my child was in heaven with his/her brother or sister (it was too early to tell) and that I would be there someday too for eternity, which is a lot longer than I will be here on this earth!
 I also realized that my husband and children were grieving and that it wasn't all about me and that they needed comfort and to be reassured of my love for them.

 Maris – Rainbow baby boy born October of 2005

-I became pregnant just three months later and this child lived despite all odds.
+I became pregnant just three months later and this child was born when I was 32 and lived despite all odds.
 I passed kidney stones during the pregnancy and I developed PPCM – pregnancy induced heart failure and my uterine sac was white with hardly any blood getting to it when he was delivered C-section with me being under anesthesia.
 I am very thankful he gets to be here with me.
-I have heard some people say it is a double rainbow baby because it was born after two miscarriages.
+I have heard some people say he is a double rainbow baby because he was born after two miscarriages.

 Mason – baby born born vaginally after 2 C-sections in a row September of 2012

-I had another miscarriage the very next June, again at around eleven weeks.
-I wondered if I was too old, but reminded myself that Sarah in the Bible was not too old and that with God all things are possible for those who believe and I just prayed and hoped that he would bless me with a child I could enjoy on this earth if that was His will for me.
+I had another miscarriage, at age 42, the very next June at around eleven weeks.
+I wondered if I was too old, but reminded myself that Sarah in the Bible was not too old and that with God all things are possible for those who believe and I just prayed and hoped that he would bless me with another child I could enjoy on this earth, if that was His will for me.

 Mitchell – Double Rainbow baby born September of 2016

 God did bless me and I became pregnant again in about six months and this child lived despite my age (43 at his birth) and past history, etc. I did have to pass some kidney stones while I was pregnant.
-I also had gestational diabetes, but was able to control it with diet.
-Or so my doctor and I thought.
-A sweet baby boy, Mitchell, was born over 9 pounds.
+I also had gestational diabetes, but was able to control it with diet this time.
+Or so my doctor and I had thought.
+A sweet baby boy, Mitchell, was born vaginally.
+He weighed over 9 pounds.

 Megan – Another C-section born March of 2019

 At age 45, God, in his amazing mercy and love blessed me with a sweet baby girl.
 I am still in awe.
 I was told that I was the oldest pregnant patient at our hospital and clinic by one of the workers there.
 My “advanced maternal age” was talked about at many of my appointments.
 I had bought and moved into a new house just 4 days before having her!
+I did have gestational diabetes and was able to control it with diet up until just a few weeks before having her, then I had to take some insulin.
 I went in with painful kidney stones and from that pain my blood pressure was very high, which was concerning.
 After two VBACs, I had to have a C-section.
 Yet I felt peace throughout and Megan was healthy and weighed a little over 7 pounds.

 I am so thankful for all of my children, including those in heaven.